xitrum-framework/xitrum/README.rst

   Routing is also two-way: you can recreate URLs (reverse routing) in a typesafe way.
 * Typesafe, in the spirit of Scala.
 All the APIs try to be as typesafe as possible.
 * Async, in the spirit of Netty.
 Your request proccessing action does not have to respond immediately.
-Long polling, chunked response (streaming), and WebSocket are supported.
+Long polling, chunked response (streaming), WebSocket, and SockJS are supported.
 * Views can be written in a separate `Scalate <http://scalate.fusesource.org/>`_ template file or Scala inline XML.
 Both are typesafe.
 * Sessions can be stored in cookies (more scalable) or clustered `Hazelcast <http://www.hazelcast.com/>`_ (more secure).